-- 44. It is difficult for the applicant to fathom how the Executive Order on Data Retention can be "in force" but that authorities at the same time due to the primacy of EU law would be unable to enforce the order in its entirety.
-In the view if the applicant such a conflict speaks directly to the invalidity of the legislation in issue. - 45.
-Hence, the Danish authorities were fully aware that the data retention scheme was unlawful as it stood when the applicant pursued the case.
+- 44. The applicant finds it challenging to comprehend how the Executive Order on Data Retention can be deemed "in force" while, simultaneously due to the supremacy of EU law authorities are unable to fully enforce this order.
+From the applicant's perspective, this apparent conflict suggests the invalidity of the legislation in question. - 45.
+It follows that the Danish authorities were fully aware that the data retention scheme was unlawful as it stood when the applicant pursued the case before the domestic courts.
 The applicant submits that the admission made both to the Legal Affairs Committee and to the Telecommunications Industry goes to the heart of the applicant's claims: that Executive Order No 988 of 28 September 2006 on the Retention and Storage of Traffic Data as it stood at the time was invalid and that telecommunication companies were under no legal obligation to retain and store data in accordance with the Executive Order.
-Despite several amendments to the Executive Orders, this position has not changed (cf paras 26-29 above).
+Despite several amendments to the Executive Orders, this position has not changed (cf paras 25-28, above).